psych251/old_website/README.md

 Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is made.
 Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
 The OAE is located at 563 Salvatierra Walk (phone: 723-1066, OAE website).
 Schedule:

-### References:

-Below you will find references for various skills we will be building in class and in problem sets.

-You can visit the file directly at this link.
-Please comment on this doc if you have found a resource that may be helpful to others.
-Thanks!